pcanas/chicago-oejp/index.md

 - __Medium risk__
 - __Low risk__

-We will not look at the low risk group because they are so uncommon and so we don't have enough data on them.
+We will not look at the low risk group because they are so uncommon that we don't have enough data on them.

 <img src="img/scatter_inspectionFreq.png"
      alt="Inspection rates"